Refractor is physics-based Metroidvania coming to Switch

-Refractor had some time in spotlight during the Kinda Funny Games Showcase today as part of the Electronic Entertainment Expo festivities.
+Refractor had some time in spotlight during the Kinda Funny Games Showcase today as part of the Electronic Entertainment Expo (E3) festivities.

 We knew that Refractor was coming to PlayStation 4, Xbox One, and PC at some point in 2020.
 The developer, NextGen Pants, Inc, revealed that it will also release on Switch on the same day as the other platforms.